syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Behavior-Settings.md

 documentation: ug
 ---
 # Introduction
-**DateRangePicker** is integrated in Angular JS using Syncfusion widgets , which allows to use **daterangepicker** features such as One-way binding , Two-way binding , Form validation.
+**DateRangePicker** is integrated in AngularJS using Syncfusion widgets , which allows to use **daterangepicker** features such as One-way binding , Two-way binding , Form validation.
 Please refer the getting started page for general information regarding integrating Syncfusion widget’s.

 # Behavior Settings